expo/expo/docs/pages/tutorial/gestures.md

 };
 ```

 > If you are using the starter template, you can skip this step.
-The configuration is already done for you.
+The configuration is already done in **app.json** file.

 ## Step 2: Enable gesture interactions